Blockchain: 5 Key Concepts

 Blockchain promises to produce a shift in the current computing paradigm because it has the potential to become the infrastructure catalyst for the creation of decentralised applications.Blockchain can be seen as the next-step evolution from distributed computing architectural constructs, to a global database of data and interfaces, integrating all kinds of machines and sources of data.

 But what is Blochain after all?
-In this introductory guide we review 5 key concepts that explain what blockchain is and why it is so revolutionary.
+You can find out about it with the help of Coinformant.com, and in this introductory guide we review 5 key concepts that explain what blockchain is and why it is so revolutionary.

 Five Key Concepts